splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 The subscription usage page displays the following information about your organization's usage:

 * The type of plan
-* The subscription limits for your subscription plan - This information is available when you select a tile on the subscription usage page.
+* The subscription limits for your subscription plan.
+This information is available when you select a tile on the subscription usage page.
-* The monthly billed value of each subscription limit - This information is available when you select a tile on the subscription usage page.
+* The monthly billed value of each subscription limit.
+This information is available when you select a tile on the subscription usage page.

 .. note::

    The APM subscription usage page displays a tile for Monitoring MetricSets (MMS), but the metric that powers the chart is not currently available on the subscription usage page.
-Select :guilabel:`View Detailed Usage Reports` to your current histogram MMS data.
+Select :guilabel:`View Detailed Usage Reports` to view your current histogram MMS data.
 For more information about detailed usage reports, see :ref:`view-apm-billing-reports`.

 For any questions about subscription usage, contact tech support or your sales representative.